Truth or Dare

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Olivia films herself explaining why helping others matters, establishing her as the morally responsible friend in her college group before spring break..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when At a bar in Mexico, mysterious stranger Carter approaches Olivia and convinces the group to join him at an abandoned mission.
 They play a game of Truth or Dare that feels unusually intense..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.